-Behaviour: Ethical behaviour, especially while delivering PPIs, cannot simply rely on individual knowledge, but is guided and informed by collective behaviours and practices.
+Behaviour: Ethical behaviour, especially while delivering PPIs, cannot simply come from cognitive knowledge.
+Ethical behaviour ought to be closely tied with collective behaviours and practices.
 Can you identify in your professional circles those individuals who model ethical practices?
-Although your colleagues may not explicitly highlight such practices (e.g., due to their modesty), you are encouraged to explicitly ask your peers or wider professional community (regional or international organisation) how they adhere to the ethical standards of your field.
+Although your colleagues may not explicitly highlight such practices, due to their modesty, you are encouraged to explicitly ask your peers or wider professional community (regional or international organisation) how they adhere to the ethical standards of your field.
 Collecting a case repository of good practices will be useful for reflexivity with respect to one's own behaviour.
 With sufficient accumulation of cases, illustrations of excellence will likely appear.
 Ideally, practitioners will create an accessible hub where other practitioners have an opportunity to enrich this repository.

 Using strengths towards ethical decision making: Strengths can be helpful in several ways in ethical decision making.
-For example, identifying strengths exemplars can help with one's ethical decision making.
+For example, identifying strengths exemplars can help with present ethical decision making.
 Find a colleague who presents as a role model as an exemplar of ethical behaviour.
-Reflect how they handled a specific ethical dilemma or situation, or, more generally, which specific strengths they embody in day-to-day interactions with colleagues and clients that is worth modelling and may help with one's own decision making.
+Reflect how they handled a specific ethical dilemma or situation, or, more generally, which specific strengths they embody in day-to-day interactions with colleagues and clients that is worth modelling and will help with decision making.

-Working considerations.
+Working considerations

-When working with clients, there are numerous considerations to be mindful of that can have immediate and important ethical implications.
-In particular, it is pertinent to consider: changes in clients; changes in the environments in which PPPs and clients find themselves; the current emotional state and level of wellbeing of clients and PPPs; clients' tendency towards avoidance; relationship power differentials; overuse of strengths; practical wisdom; maintaining resilience and buffering against burnout; a declaration of education and competence; and the importance of varying cultural contexts.
+There are a variety of considerations to be mindful of in working with clients that can have immediate and important ethical implications.
+In particular, it is pertinent to consider: changes in clients, changes in the environments in which PPPs and clients find themselves, the current emotional state and level of wellbeing of clients and PPPs, clients' tendency towards avoidance, relationship power differentials, overuse of strengths, practical wisdom, a declaration of education and competence, and the importance of varying cultural contexts.
 Consideration of these aspects can help mitigate, anticipate, or prevent some inadvertent and unpleasant consequences.

-Changes in clients.
+Changes in clients

-While delivering any psychological services, it is important to monitor the wellbeing of clients throughout the course of treatment or intervention.
-Some clients may deteriorate, despite the demonstrated effectiveness of the PPI, for any number of reasons, making clients vulnerable.
-The client may not necessarily share this information with the practitioner, perhaps because they may feel ashamed, afraid, or hesitant to disappoint the practitioner.
+While delivering any psychological services, it is important to monitor the psychological wellbeing of clients throughout the course of treatment or intervention.
+Some clients deteriorate, despite the demonstrated effectiveness of the PPI.
+Symptoms can deteriorate for any number of reasons, making clients vulnerable.
+The client may not necessarily share this information with the practitioner, perhaps because they may feel ashamed, afraid, or hesitant to disappoint the practitioner who is working towards increasing their wellbeing.
 Most often, the explicit focus of PPIs is not the amelioration of symptoms, but, rather, the promotion of wellbeing.
 Monitoring changing circumstances in the clients' lives is important, as is calibrating the PPIs to these changes.
 For example, if the client experiences a break-up or loses their job, it is important that the practitioner can address these changes and evaluate their impact.
 Practitioners should be prepared to suspend an ongoing PPI and adjust the approach accordingly to presenting and ongoing needs, or refer on to another helping professional if appropriate.
 Failure to do so can negatively impact the alliance, which may not be repairable.

-Changes in embedded environments.
+Changes in embedded environments